shieldgenerator7/Ersatzica/Awoomoons Story/AwoomoonsStory.md

 A stone came out of nowhere and hit the fish straight in the head.
 It stopped wiggling as a bruise formed next to its eye.

-The wolf pup turned to the bank.
+The wolf pup@AWM turned to the bank.
 "Wow!
 That was a great shot!"

-A young peacock stood on the bank with a slingshot.
-His eyes went wide as he realized that the wolf pup had seen him.
+A young peacock@ASD stood on the bank with a slingshot.
+His eyes went wide as he realized that the wolf pup@AWM had seen him.
 He turned around and ran off.

-"Wait!"
-The wolf pup climbed up the bank and ran after.
+AWM:"Wait!"
+The wolf pup@AWM climbed up the bank and ran after.
 She easily caught him and got in front of him.
 "Don't run.
 I'm not going to hurt you.
 Do you want to be friends?"

-The peacock blushed and looked away.
+The peacock@ASD blushed and looked away.

-The wolf pup held out a hand.
+AWM:The wolf pup@AWM held out a hand.
 "My name is Huripka.
-What's yours?"
+What's yours@ASD?"

-The peacock looked at her.
+ASD:The peacock@ASD looked at her.
 "Aw… Awsoodoo."
 He put a winged hand in hers.

-"Nice to meet you, Awsoodoo."
+AWM:"Nice to meet you, Awsoodoo."
 Huripka licked his wing.

 Awsoodoo cracked a smile, which he hid by turning away and sheepishly withdrawing his hand.